jbg469/Giftcard-Processing-Kubernetes-Django/Report/jbg469-AppSec-Lab3.md

 ## Control 12 4.2:
 ### Subtask a

 There is no guarantee that these images are safe and do not contain security vulnerabilities or malicious code.
-We should review what Docker images are present on the host by executing the command “docker images”
+We should review what Docker images are present on the host by executing the command docker images
-We then use the command to review the history of commits to the image ”docker history <imageName>”
+We then use the command to review the history of commits to the image docker history <imageName>

 <img width="784" alt="image" src="https://user-images.githubusercontent.com/72175659/165652463-1a775e3b-e23c-488c-8e7b-2c5d62707f8c.png">
 We checked the docker history for nyuappsec/assign3, nyuappsec-db and nyuappsec-proxy and see that the images are recent and not old images.